EzioTheDeadPoet/Tales-from-the-Northern-Lands/HOWTOCONTRIBUTE.md

 ## Screenshots

-If you want to add your screenshots simply edit the [SCREENSHOTSDISPLAY.md](https://github.com/EzioTheDeadPoet/Tales-from-Skyrims-Holds/blob/masterSCREENSHOTSDISPLAY.md) file under the section coresponding to the version of the list you are using, with a pull request here on Github.
+If you want to add your screenshots simply edit the [SCREENSHOTSDISPLAY.md](https://github.com/EzioTheDeadPoet/Tales-from-Skyrims-Holds/blob/masterSCREENSHOTSDISPLAY.md) file under the section corresponding to the version of the list you are using, with a pull request here on Github.

-Here two examples how to add sceenshots:
+Here two examples how to add screenshots:

 ### Example without a linked profile or website